 Understandably thinking about putting your pet to sleep is not something we like to dwell on but sadly it is a decision that most of us pets owners will have to face.
 Ensuring that your pet has a pain free, peaceful death is the kindest choice that you can take on behalf of your much loved pet.

 When to say goodbye

 Many owners worry about the timing of this important decision.
-Will they make the decision too late because they do not want to lose their pet but then worry that they may selfishly have prolonged their pets suffering?
+Will they make the decision too late because they do not want to lose their pet but then worry that they may have prolonged their pets suffering?
 Will they act too soon and deprive themselves and their pet of some time together?

 - Can my pet still eat, drink, sleep, toilet and move around reasonably comfortably?

 - Does they respond when I come home and greet me?